Roshan-Metrix/Calculator_app/README.md

 3. Use the buttons to input numbers and perform calculations.
 4. Click the "=" button to get the result.
 5. Click the "C" button to clear the input.
-6. Click the "-/+" button to toggle between positive and negative numbers.
+6. Click the "AC" button to reset all input data.
 7. Click the "%" button to calculate percentages.
 8. Click the theme button to switch between light and dark mode.